On the birational section conjecture with local conditions: Introduction

-The section conjecture of anabelian geometry so far successfully refuses all attempts towards its proof: the conjecture in its original form remains open and is still a very hard problem despite some progress made over the last decade.
+The section conjecture \cite{grothendieck:letter} predicts for a smooth hyperbolic curve $X/k$ over a number field $k$ that every Galois section of the projection $\pi_1(X) \to \pi_1(\Spec(k))$ arises by functoriality from a rational point (possibly of the smooth completion), see \cite{stix:habil} for a survey.

-The section conjecture \cite{grothendieck:letter} predicts that for a smooth hyperbolic curve $X/k$ over a number field $k$ every Galois section of the natural projection $\pi_1(X) \to \pi_1(\Spec(k))$ arises by functoriality from a rational point (possibly of the smooth completion), see \cite{stix:habil} for background and results.
+For diophantine applications it suffices to describe the set of rational points in terms of sections with additional group theoretic conditions.
+We impose two kinds of extra conditions in this note: \begin{enumera} \item birational lifting: the section lifts to a section of $\pi_1(\Spec(K)) \to \pi_1(\Spec(k))$ where $K$ is the function field of $X$, see Section~\S\ref{sec:sections}. \item adelic: the section locally belongs to an adelic point of $X$, see Section~\S\ref{sec:localconditions}. \end{enumera}

-When the emphasis is on diophantine applications, it clearly would be fascinating already to provide a description of the set of rational points in terms of sections with additional (group theoretic) conditions.
-Of course, we mean conditions different from the tautological condition of coming from a rational point.
-In this work, we impose three kinds of extra conditions: \begin{enumera} \item birational lifting: assume the existence of lifts to a section of $\pi_1(\Spec(K)) \to \pi_1(\Spec(k))$ where $K$ is the function field of $X$, see Section~\ref{sec:sections}, \item adelic: assume that the section locally belongs to an adelic point of $X$, see Section~\ref{sec:localconditions}, \item $\ell$-adic representations: if $k=\bQ$, we assume that certain $2$-dimensional Galois representations of $\Gal_k$ arising from families of elliptic curves over $X$ are unramified outside a finite set of places and the place $\ell$, see Section~\ref{sec:almostelladic} and Theorem~\ref{thm:birationalwithconditionsoverQ}. \end{enumera} Both conditions (1) and (2) imply by Koenigsmann \cite{koenigsmann:birationalsc} that the sections are Selmer, i.e., they come locally from points or are cuspidal.
-While (1) allows us to work birationally on the curve and is entirely in terms of groups and so is very much in the spirit of the original conjecture and anabelian geometry, the second condition is rather strong as (2) imposes some kind of discreteness that we would rather deduce than invest in the theory.
-Nevertheless, the use of (2) is justified by the applications to strong approximation, see Theorem D below.
+Both conditions imply by Koenigsmann \cite{koenigsmann:birationalsc} that the section is Selmer, i.e., it comes locally from a point or is cuspidal.
+While (1) allows us to work birationally on the curve and is entirely in terms of groups, condition (2) imposes some kind of discreteness that we rather would like to deduce than to invest in the theory.
+Nevertheless, the study of (2) is justified by the application to strong approximation, see Theorem~\ref{thmD} below.